WaveDevelopers/ReactNative/README.md

 For starting React-native project run the following commands:
-1) react-native init filename \n
+1) react-native init filename

 This is for creating new React-native project which installs various folders including android, ios etc.

-2) react-native run-ios \n
+2) react-native run-ios

 Run above command after getting inside the project folder.
 This command build your app for ios with .ip extension.

 OR

-react-native run-android \n
+react-native run-android

 Run above command after getting inside the project folder.
 This command build your app for android with .apk extension.